 How To Measure For A Raised toilet seat ?

-How to measure for a raised toilet seat ?
-For the size of the toilet bowl –
+To measure for a raised toilet seat –

 - measure from the floor to the back of the user’s knee

-- measure the height of your existing seat from the floor
+- measure the height of your toilet bowl rim from the floor

 - subtract the second from the first, and that is the amount you need to raise the toilet seat